briefercloud/briefer/docs/DEPLOYMENT.md

 This is the simplest way to deploy Briefer.
 You'll only need to install Docker on your server and run a single command to start the application.

-Then, you'll have to make sure that this server is accessible to all the people who will use Briefer, and use the necessary DNS records to access the web application and the API.
+Then, you'll have to make sure that this server is accessible to all the people who will use Briefer.

 Here's a step-by-step guide to deploy Briefer as a single container: